irrelevation/talks/Web Security.md

 Different apps require different levels of security.
 Before you start writing code analyze your security requirements

 - Don't reinvent the wheel.
-Use a standard catalog like [The OWASP Application Security Verification Standard](<#the-owasp-application-security-verification-standard-(asvs)>)
+Use a standard catalog like [The OWASP Application Security Verification Standard](#the-application-security-verification-standard)

-## The OWASP Application Security Verification Standard (ASVS)
+## The Application Security Verification Standard

 > The standard provides a basis for designing, building, and testing technical application security controls, including architectural concerns, secure development lifecycle, threat modelling, agile security including continuous integration / deployment, serverless, and configuration concerns.